Patent

 To obtain protection in other countries, you must file:

-For this purpose, you have a 12-month right of priority commencing on the date on which the national patent was filed.
+You have a 12-month right of priority from the date of filing the national patent to file subsequent applications.

 Filing a European patent application